hasseb0007/Android-Development-Practices/README.md

 - **Code Coverage:**
   Ensure tests cover critical paths.

-# Code Verification Guidelines
+### 3.7 Code Verification Guidelines

 - **Always Review Your Code:**
-  Each time you write code, take the time to review it for potential issues and performance optimizations.
+  Each time you write code, take the time to review it for potential issues and performance optimizations using AI tools.

 - **Utilize AI Tools:**
   Leverage tools like ChatGPT to help spot bugs and suggest improvements.